So you did less than your best on the GMAT? Read on!

 Without that, the conceptual weaknesses you have will continue to exist, and will still harm you on your retake.
 Look to iron out those conceptual weaknesses first.
 If that means going over the concepts for some topics, do that.

-If it means taking a GMAT preparation course, do that.
+If it means taking a GMAT prep course classes, do that.
 GyanOne offers topic-specific GMAT preparation (which means you can take classes only for the topics that you are weak at) as well as 1-to-1 GMAT preparation (one teacher-one student, to help focus specifically on YOUR learning needs, not that of a batch of students).

 We have helped hundreds of GMAT-takers to raise their score by around 50 points, and also helped others to move from scores of around 680-700 to scores of 750+.